savantly-net/sprout-platform/README.md

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://paypal.me/Savantly)

 Sprout platform is currently being refactored to leverage the latest libraries and practices.
-The development branch may be unstable until this is complete.
 Follow this project to stay informed.

 ## Quick Start